Taoiseach flags ‘outstanding issues’ on US tariffs

 The Trump administration initiated a range of “section 232” investigations which examine the impact of imports on national security.

-These relate to several sectors including pharmaceuticals, semiconductors, medical devices, robotics, drones, wind turbines, commercial aircraft, crtitical minerals, and timber.
+These relate to several sectors that are of interest to Ireland including pharmaceuticals, semiconductors, and commercial aircraft, as well as medical devices, robotics, drones, wind turbines, critical minerals, and timber.

 The EU has also continued to engage in negotiations for US tariff exemptions on steel and aluminium products, while Irish politicians have argued for a carve out applying to wines and spirits.